billbosh/Bouncing-Ball/README.md

 # Bouncing-Ball

-A simple phyisics simulation of a bouncing ball.
+A simple phyisics simulation of a bouncing ball using SFML.

 ![](bouncing-ball.gif)